 - Complex data queries may take too much time, as the required pieces of data may be placed in two separate databases.

-When to use: suitable for businesses that have raw data in a standardized form that doesn’t require complex analytics.
-It also fits organizations that don’t use BI systematically, or want to start with it.
+When to use: Virtual EDWs are suitable for businesses that have raw data in a standardized form that doesn’t require complex analytics.
+It also fits organizations that don’t use BI systematically or want to start with it.

-All of the providers mentioned offer fully-managed, scalable warehousing as a part of their BI tooling, or focus on EDW as a standalone service, like Snowflake does.
 In this case, cloud warehouse architecture has the same benefits as any other cloud service.
-Its infrastructure is maintained for you, meaning you don’t need to set up your own servers, databases, and tooling to manage it.
-The price for such a service will depend on the amount of memory required, and the amount of computing capabilities for querying.
+Its infrastructure is typically maintained for you, meaning you don’t need to set up your own servers, databases, and tooling to manage it.
+The price for such a service will depend on the amount of memory and computing capabilities required for querying.

 The only aspect you might be concerned about in terms of a cloud warehouse platform is data security.
 Your business data is a sensitive thing.
 So, you want to check if the vendor you have chosen can be trusted to avoid breaches.
 This doesn’t necessarily mean that an on-premise warehouse is more secure, but in this case, the safety of your data is in your hands.

-When to use: Cloud platforms are a great choice for organizations of any size.
+When to use: Cloud data warehouse platforms are a great choice for organizations of any size.
 If you need everything set up for you, including managed data integration, DW maintenance, and BI support.